 The Overview Pool in the Nam Hai (Photo Credit: The Nam Hai)

 7km away from the ancient town of Hoi An, the Nam Hai is located on the pristine Ha My beach, one of the most beautiful beaches in the world.
 It is a boutique hotel and perfect for you who want privacy and an excellent beach.
-The Nam Hai has deftly integrated the traditional Vietnamese style, and furnished with log and handiwork.
+The Nam Hai has deftly integrated the traditional Vietnamese style, and furnished it with logs and handiwork.
 Its indoor design is simple but romantic.

 One Bedroom Beachfront Villa (Photo Credit: The Nam Hai)

 In this 35-hectare tropical garden, there are 60 one-bedroom luxury villas and 40 pool villas.
 Who hasn't entertained the idea of falling asleep in the pool villa, which possesses a private garden where you could enjoy the specific view of the sea?
 What's more, when staying in the Nam Hai, you can't miss the award-winning Spa in the floating treatment pavilions.

 Siem Reap, Cambodia: Amansara – a former imperial palace near Angkor Wat